nLab

 Abstract

 The definition states the components of the metric tensor in a specific coordinate system, the Boyer-Lindquist coordinates, and compares those to the Minkowski and Schwartzschild metrics.
-Some properties can be read off directly from the metric tensor, this is done in the properties paragraph.
+Some properties can be read off directly from the metric tensor, which is done in the properties paragraph.

 We define two functions mainly as an abbreviation:

-ρ 2=r 2+a 2cos 2(θ)\rho^2 = r^2 + a^2 \cos^2(\theta )
+ρ 2=r 2+a 2cos 2(θ) \rho^2 = r^2 + a^2 \cos^2(\theta )

-=r 22mr+a 2\triangle = r^2 - 2 m r + a^2
+=r 22mr+a 2 \triangle = r^2 - 2 m r + a^2

 The following table lists the components of the metric of Minkowski, Schwartzschild and Kerr spacetimes respectivly using the canonical coordinates and the Boyer-Lindquist coordinates for the Kerr spacetime: